-Some people say yes, others say no. Some people use zipper storage bags as an alternative (check out Chef Steps for a how-to guide), but I’ve always been a firm believer in not cutting corners.
-For that reason, I recommend using vacuum sealer.
+Some people say yes, and others say no. Some people use zipper storage bags as an alternative (check out Chef Steps for a how-to guide), but I’ve always been a firm believer in not cutting corners.
+For that reason, I recommend using a vacuum sealer.

 Pros and cons